Tech-FZ/EmuGUI/README.md

 ## Building on Windows (Anaconda)

 1. Install Anaconda.
-You can get it from here: https://www.anaconda.com/
+You can get it from [here](https://www.anaconda.com/)
-2. Get QEMU from https://qemu.weilnetz.de/w64/ and install it
+2. Get [QEMU](https://qemu.weilnetz.de/w64/) and install it
 3. Install Git.
-You can get it from https://git-scm.com/downloads
+You can get it from [here](https://git-scm.com/downloads)
 4. Install Visual Studio Code.
-You can get it from https://code.visualstudio.com/download
+You can get it from [here](https://code.visualstudio.com/download)
 5. Install Qt.
-You can get it from here: https://www.qt.io/download-open-source?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5
+You can get it from [here](https://www.qt.io/download-open-source?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5)
 6. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git`
 7. Open Visual Studio Code in that folder.
 8. Open Anaconda Navigator and create a new virtual environment.